A1-B1-ui/Profile-site/README.md

 ## **What's Inside**
 This repository may include
-1.A dynamic GitHub profile README (like this one!)
+1.A dynamic GitHub profile README

 2.Links to my social platforms
 3.Info about my tech stack and experience
 4.Projects I’m proud of